 All cryptocurrencies use distributed ledger technology (DLT) to remove third parties from their systems.
 DLTs are shared databases where transaction information is recorded.
 The DLT that most cryptocurrencies use is called blockchain technology.
 The first blockchain was designed by Satoshi Nakamoto for Bitcoin.

-George owes 10 USD to both Michael and Jackson.
-Unfortunately, George only has 10 USD in his account.
-He decides to try to send 10 USD to Michael and 10 USD to Jackson at the same time.
+George owes $10 to both Michael and Jackson.
+Unfortunately, George only has $10 in his account.
+He decides to try to send $10 to Michael and $10 to Jackson at the same time.
 The bank’s staff notice that George is trying to send money that he doesn’t have.
 They stop the transaction from happening.

-The bank stopped George from double spending which is a kind of fraud.
+The bank stopped George from double spending, which is a kind of fraud.
 Banks spend millions of dollars to stop double spending from happening.
-What is cryptocurrency doing about double spending and how do cryptocurrencies verify transactions?
-Remember, they don’t have stuff as the bank does!
+What is cryptocurrency doing about double spending, and how do cryptocurrencies verify transactions?
+Remember, they don’t have staff, as the bank does!

 - George owes Michael 10 BTC.
 George announces that he is sending Michael 10 BTC to the Bitcoin network.

 - Miners take the information and encrypt it.
 This is called hashing.
 To this information, they add other transaction information and hash that, too.
 More and more information is added and hashed until there is enough to form a block.

 - The miners now race against each other to guess the encrypted code or block hash that will be given to the new block before it’s added to the blockchain.
 The lucky miner that guesses the right code gets to add the new block to the blockchain.

 - Now, all the other nodes on the network verify the transaction information in the new block.
 They check the whole blockchain to make sure that the new information matches.
 If it does, then the new block is valid, and the winning miner can add the new block to the blockchain.
 This is called confirmation.